oracle-quickstart/oci-mlflow/README.md

 You should see the output of wine quality in the response.

-If you want to use a different port, you will need to expose the port in Docker and add firewall rules on the serving compute instance.
+If you want to use a different port, you will need to add firewall rules on the serving compute instance.

 ## Destroy the Deployment